JoshuaPeddle/ChronoScheduler/README.md

-# TaskScheduler
+# ChronoScheduler

 This repository contains a simple yet powerful task scheduling system implemented in C#.
-The `TaskScheduler` class allows for the scheduling of tasks to be executed at specific intervals or at a specific time of day.
+The `ChronoScheduler` class allows for the scheduling of tasks to be executed at specific intervals or at a specific time of day.
 It is designed for long-running processes and provides a flexible interface for defining task behavior.

 ## Features